FAST-LAHORE/project-phase-3-cs-a-and-e-safe-city/README.md

 project-phase-3-cs-a-and-e-safe-city created by GitHub Classroom

+//Settings
+As project forms use Absolute Layout you need to add AbsoluteLayout.jar.
+Right Click Project->Go to Properties and click it-> select Libraries->select Add Jar Navigate to C:\Program Files\NetBeans 8.0.2\java\modules\ext\AbsoluteLayout.jar select and add it.

 //
 Purpose:
 Safe-city is a project that ensures the safety of public and preservation of public-laws by using modern technology.